Soliton resolution for the energy-critical nonlinear heat equation in the radial case: Preliminaries

 Thus we get

-for some constant $C_\delta >0$ and $\delta>0$ small enough. \end{proof} Unfortunately, we do not have smallness of $\calE$-norm globally, but either up to some fixed scales or on tails.
-The following lemma shows that the previous lemma can be upgraded to deduce coercivity of the nonlinear energy when we have smallness of $\E$-norm only on the tails. \begin{lem}[Trapping on Tails] Let $v\in \E.$ There exist $\delta>0$ and constant $C>0$ such that for all $R>0$ if
+Therefore, choosing $\delta>0$ small enough, there exists a constant $C>0$ such that \EQ{ E(v)\geq C \|v\|_{\cE}^2. } \end{proof} From the above Lemma, we see that a small $\calE$-norm yields coercivity for the nonlinear energy.
+The following lemma shows that the previous lemma can be upgraded to deduce coercivity of the nonlinear energy when we have smallness of the $\E$-norm only on the tail region, i.e., when $r\in (R,\infty)$ for any $R>0.$ \begin{lem}[Trapping on Tails] There exist constants $\delta, C>0$ with the following property.
+Let $v\in \E$ and $R>0$ be such that $ \|v\|_{\E(R)} \leq \delta$.
+Then